-Women with a high MEOWS score or at high risk of deterioration will have more frequent observations (minimum four hourly).
+Patients with a high MEOWS score or at high risk of deterioration will have more frequent observations (minimum four hourly).

-Following a forceps delivery in theatre where the woman has had regional anaesthesia, she will be classed as high risk for deterioration and the midwife must perform observations in line with the postnatal observations guidance for caesarean section.
+Following a forceps delivery in theatre where the patient has had regional anaesthesia, she will be classed as high risk for deterioration and the midwife must perform observations in line with the postnatal observation's guidance for caesarean section.